List of The Legend of Vox Machina characters: Scanlan Shorthalt

 Scanlan Shorthalt (voiced by Sam Riegel) is a gnome bard known for his music and innuendo.
 He is not shy about his promiscuity.
 Scanlan is able to use his lyre to cast different spells.
 Scanlan has an illegitimate daughter, Kaylie, who was born out of a one-night-stand Scanlan had with her mother.
 Scanlan tries to reconnect with her but fails when he is torn between patching things up with her and helping his team out.
 Scanlan also seems to have feelings for Pike, in spite of his promiscuous attitude, though she only seems to care for him as a friend and teammate.

 Grog Strongjaw

 Grog Strongjaw (voiced by Travis Willingham) is a goliath barbarian, who is always ready to fight.
 Grog and Pike have been friends for many years, with Grog usually needing Pike to keep him focused.
 Simple-minded, Grog can sometimes take things too literally or not literally enough.
 Initially bare-faced, Grog grows a beard in season 2.

+Taryon Darrington

+Taryon Darrington (voiced by Wayne Brady) is a human adventurer, who is accompanied by a robot companion Doty (voiced by "Himself"), who writes down his adventures.
+He seems useless at first, but then shows his worth and skills.